MartinLau42/F1-Project-DV_Model/README.md

-# F1-Project-DV_Model
+# F1 Project - 2021 One-year Placement
-Application of Tephigram in Forecasting Diurnal Variation of Surface Temperature - Deep Learning based
+Application of Tephigram in Forecasting Diurnal Variation of Surface Temperature - Deep Learning Based

 ## Target
   • To forecast 9-day DV classes in a probabilistic manner using tephigram and sounding data